 Musk Thistle, Nodding Plumeless Thistle

-Carduus nutans L. is the correct and accepted scientific name for this species of thistle.
+Carduus nutans L. is the accepted scientific name for this species of thistle.
 It was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.